timenomad/oauth2-php-closed-source/README.txt

-OAuth2 Server now implements draft 20 of OAuth 2.0

-The client is still only draft-10.
+This is a fork of https://github.com/quizlet/oauth2-php-closed-source to accomplish composer compatibility.
+The only difference is the addition of the composer.json file.